jrasmusson/ios-professional-course/Bankey/14-Error-Handling/README.md

 }
 ```

 Talk to your team.
 See what they like.
-We'll use the extension for now.
+Some Object-Orient purists don't like trading off encapsulation for testing by making functions public for testing.
+Others are OK with it.
+I don't mind the trade-off.
+Both ways work and have their advantages.
+We'll use the extension for now to keep the OO folks happy.

 With that we can not test our alert message setting like this.